Economy of Iran: International sanctions

 After the Iranian Revolution in 1979, the United States ended its economic and diplomatic ties with Iran, banned Iranian oil imports and froze approximately $11 billion of its assets.
 In 1996, the U.S. Government passed the Iran and Libya Sanctions Act (ILSA) which prohibits U.S. (and non-U.S.) companies from investing and trading with Iran in amounts of more than $20 million annually.
 Since 2000 exceptions to this restriction have been made for items including pharmaceuticals and medical equipment.

 Iran's nuclear program has been the subject of contention with the West since 2006 over suspicions of its intentions.
 The UN Security Council imposed sanctions against select companies linked to the nuclear program, thus furthering the country's economic isolation.
-The economic effects of sanctions have been severe.
 Sanctions notably bar nuclear, missile and many military exports to Iran and target investments in oil, gas and petrochemicals, exports of refined petroleum products, as well as the Islamic Revolutionary Guard Corps, banks, insurance, financial transactions and shipping.

-In 2012 the European Union tightened its own sanctions by joining the three decade-old US oil embargo against Iran.
+In 2012, the European Union tightened its own sanctions by joining the three decade-old US oil embargo against Iran.
 In 2015, Iran and the P5+1 reached a deal on the nuclear program that will remove the main sanctions by early 2016.
 Even though Iran can trade in its own currency some problems subsist mainly due to the fact that it cannot transact in US dollars freely.

 In 2018, the United States government unilaterally withdrew from the JCPOA agreement and re-imposed its sanctions on Iran's oil sales, petrochemicals, shipping, metals trading and banking transactions.